AlexWaygood/typeshed-stats/examples/example.md

 ### Pyright settings in CI: *not strict*

-All files are excluded from the stricter pyright settings in CI.
+All files in this stubs package are excluded from the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `ExifRead`